-- An official short sleeve Class A shirt, tucked in, and with appropriate insignia, properly placed. - Silver Shoulder Loops. - Any Official Scout Shorts with an official Scout Belt and Scout Belt Buckle. - Boy Scout Uniform Socks - The 2018 Camp Hinds Hat - The 2018 Camp Hinds Neckerchief & slide - OA members should wear their sash and purple shoulder loops on OA day only. - Appropriate footwear must be worn at all times, except at the waterfront. - No other clothing, bandanas, jewelry, earrings, etc., shall be worn without permission of the Camp Director.
+- An official short sleeve Class A shirt, tucked in, and with appropriate insignia, properly placed. - Silver Shoulder Loops. - Any Official Scout Shorts with an official Scout Belt and Scout Belt Buckle. - Boy Scout Uniform Socks - The 2019 Camp Hinds Hat - The 2019 Camp Hinds Neckerchief & slide ~ no others at retreat - OA members should wear their sash and purple shoulder loops on OA day only. - Appropriate footwear must be worn at all times, except at the waterfront. - No other clothing, bandanas, jewelry, earrings, etc., shall be worn without permission of the Camp Director.